adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 We use [Docker](https://docker.com) to make transport and deployment of the application easier:
 By defining a set of rules we create an image of a virtual machine that contains our data and runs in it's own capsuled environment.

-**Dockerizing** applications saves us the trouble of preparing seperate deployment schemes for different operating systems.
+**Dockerizing** applications saves us the trouble of preparing separate deployment schemes for different operating systems.
 Instead we can focus on building ideal execution environments.

 ## Dockerize the application